Inbound Marketing Blogfor Manufacturers and Healthcare Companies

-Trade shows are the lifeblood of lead generation efforts for many manufacturers.
+Trade shows used to be the lifeblood of lead generation efforts for many manufacturers.

-But now, with the Covid-19 pandemic having forced the cancellation of trade shows across the country, manufacturers are feeling the pain of stagnating lead generation.
+But now, with the COVID-19 pandemic forever changing the relevance of trade shows across the country, manufacturers are feeling the pain of stagnating lead generation.

-Many B2B companies have come to depend on trade shows as a major component of their lead generation efforts.
-Trade shows have become the second largest and fastest growing source of annual revenue with new leads.
+Many B2B companies have come to depend on trade show marketing as a major component of their lead generation efforts.
+Trade shows have become the second-largest and fastest growing source of annual revenue with new leads.

-Depending on trade shows for a good portion of lead generation is essentially putting your new prospects eggs into the trade show basket.
-While one trade show being cancelled or postponed is bad enough, what happens when all of them are indefinitely?
+Being dependent on trade shows for lead generation is essentially putting all your new-prospect eggs into one trade show basket.
+While one trade show being cancelled or postponed is bad enough, what happens when all of them are indefinitely and begin to walk toward the light of irrelevance?
 We’re seeing that right now.

 Inbound marketing can pick up the slack in lead generation and become a permanent source of opportunities in your sales funnel.

 Manufacturers that have invested in an inbound marketing strategy have a pipeline for lead generation that’s always on, even when a major event shuts things down.
-Those without an inbound marketing strategy are playing catch-up or figuring out alternative ways to reach new prospects.
+Those without an inbound marketing strategy are playing catch-up or figuring out alternative ways to reach new prospects without trade show marketing.

 Regardless of world events, a steady stream of content coupled with an inbound marketing strategy ensures that prospects are being reached.
 More importantly, prospects are coming to you while on their buyer’s journey, rather than your sales and marketing team having to seek them out through traditional marketing channels, like trade shows.

-Many elements of your traditional trade show marketing strategy can easily -- and seamlessly -- convert to the digital world.
+Many elements of your traditional trade show marketing strategy can easily -- and seamlessly -- convert to the world of digital marketing.
+In fact, there are many advantages that come with replacing physical trade show marketing with inbound marketing:

 Your Website is a 24/7 Trade Show Booth